Red tide not found

-For reports of current conditions at individual beaches along the Florida coast, go to Interactive map with beach-by-beach detail.
+For reports of current conditions at individual beaches, go to this Interactive map with beach-by-beach detail.

 What is Red Tide?
 Common name for harmful algal blooms occurring along coastal regions in Florida from large concentrations of aquatic micro-organisms, specifically an organism called karenia brevis.
 Bloom events are stimulated by nutrients from terrestrial runoff containing fertilizer, sewage and livestock wastes.